Brad Wall, Premier of Saskatchewan

 Today is not a good day for Canada.
 It is not a good day for the federation.
 It is a very bad day for the west.

 Cabinet Minister, and now Montreal Mayor, Denis Coderre cheers the cancellation of this pipeline.
-He who leads a city that, just 2 years ago, used a pipeline to dump 4.9 BILLION litres, or nearly 2,000 Olympic-sized swimming pools, of raw sewage into the St. Lawrence Seaway.
+He who leads a city that, just 2 years ago, used a pipeline to dump 4.9 BILLION litres, or nearly 2,000 Olympic-sized swimming pools, of raw sewage into the St.